gpluscb/gg-java/README.md

 All other getters will throw an `IllegalStateException`.
 The getter for the field **will** return null if it was provided in the response as null.
 This system has the consequence that Scalars and Enums cannot be given directly in their native java representation.
 Instead they are wrapped into a XResponse class, of which the `getValue()` method will return the underlying java type or throw if it is not provided.
+For deserialization of unions to work, you will need to include the `__typename` field.

 ### Variables
 ```java